leo/muffin-server/README.md

 ### Start developing

-You've made it!
+You made it!
 Now you only need to start the app and it will be running here: [http://localhost:2000/muffin](http://localhost:2000/muffin).

 ```shell
 npm start